 Environmental Control Maps are live documents that will be updated to reflect construction methodology, potential impacts on receiving environment and the associated mitigation measures.
-A copy of relevant Environmental Control Maps will be displayed on site and will be available on the project drive.
+A copy of relevant Environmental Control Maps will be available on the project drive.

 EMF 3.6.c.
 Checklist: